typedb/typedb-docs/11-query/04-delete-query.md

 [tab:end]
 </div>

-Note also that you must not specify a type for the attribute when deleting, as this creates a derived isa.
-You must use `delete $t has $st`, _not_  `delete $t has startdate $st`.

 This looks for a `travel` that owns the attribute `start-date` with the value of `2013-12-22` in the `match` clause.
 We then disassociate the `travel` instance `$t` from the attribute `$st` with the `delete $t has start-date $st` clause.